Recognize and Categorize Shapes – Grade 4

 Q4: How many categories do the rhombi belong to?
 Make your case.

-*Although students are composing trapezoids as early as grade 1, it’s not until grade 4 that students are considering its defining attributes.
+*Although students are composing trapezoids as early as grade 1, it’s not until grade 4 that students are expected to consider its defining attributes.
 Use the inclusive definition of the trapezoid, a quadrilateral with at least one set of parallel sides.